chemi5t/pinterest-data-pipeline905/README.md

 - ### **Outcomes from Milestone 8 (Batch processing: AWS MWAA)**

-You will orchestrate Databricks Workloads on AWS MWAA
+Databricks Workloads are orchestrated on AWS MWAA (Managed Workflows for Apache Airflow).

 Task 1: Create and upload a DAG to a MWAA enviroment